danisolo91/shopping-cart/README.md

 # Shopping Cart

-This is my Shopping Cart project made with React, for TheOdinProject
+This is my Shopping Cart project made with React, for TheOdinProject curriculum.